-Located on level 2 of the WECC, the Westmead Hospital Library will be upgraded into a highly engaging teaching and learning space by the University of Sydney, in partnership with Western Sydney Local Health District, as part of the Westmead Redevelopment refurbishment program.
+The Westmead Hospital Library will be upgraded into a highly engaging teaching and learning space by the University of Sydney, in partnership with Western Sydney Local Health District, as part of the Westmead Redevelopment refurbishment program.

 Westmead Hospital Library manager Linda Mulheron said library staff were excited about plans for the new space.

 “The library first opened in late 1978 and even though we’re very proud of it, it’s definitely time for an upgrade!” she said.

 “We’ve been working hard with the University of Sydney and library users for the past 10 months to come up with a design that will best serve our students, staff and visitors, and we can’t wait to see the end result.

 “We’ve taken into consideration many recommendations received from our recent user survey and I’m sure everyone will be pleasantly surprised at how much has been achieved in the new design to address their suggestions.”

 Plans for the library include technology-enabled individual and group study spaces, along with clinical examination rooms flexibly designed to double as bookable meeting rooms.